CallMeAnaHehe/prai_public/README.md

 **Summary so far:** To my surprise, a 1B model did indeed analyze a project because it remembered how to do it from previous failed times.
 It's shocking to see it actually is progressing.
 I know I'm going for impossible, but human existence is almost impossible in our galaxy and yet here we are...

+## What I'm working with

+- 2 core CPU laptop, no GPU
+- No fast internet
+- No money for better hardware
+- Free random AI models

+And yet, a 1B model analyzed an entire project from memory.
+On a 2 core CPU.
+With no GPU.
+That's not supposed to work.
+It did anyway.

+I'm building Prai with what I have, not what I wish I had.
+If you want to help me get further, faster — every dollar goes to hardware that makes this real.

 ## Donate

 Even a dollar helps.
 If you want to support this project, you can send Monero (XMR):